dotnet/designs/accepted/2023/wasm-browser-threads.md

 ## WebPack, Rollup friendly
 - it's not clear how to make this single-file
-- because web workers need to start separate script(s)
+- because web workers need to start separate script(s) via `new Worker('./dotnet.js', {type: 'module'})`
+    - we can start a WebWorker with a Blob, but that's not CSP friendly.
+    - when bundled together with user code, into "my-react-application.js" we don't have way how to `new Worker('./dotnet.js')` anymore.
+- emscripten uses `dotnet.native.worker.js` script.
+At the moment we don't have nice way how to customize what is inside of it.

 ## Subtle crypto
 - once we have have all managed threads outside of the UI thread